Nethereum/Nethereum/docs/introduction/web3.md

     var web3 = new Nethereum.Web3.Web3(ipcClient);
 ```
 ## Properties / methods overview

-Web3 acting as the main interaction point offers 2 types of properties, RPCClientWrappers and access to core utility services.
+Web3 acting as the main interaction point offers 2 types of properties / methods RPCClientWrappers and access to core utility services.

 ### RPCClientWrappers
 The RPC Client wrappers are just generic wrappers of specific functionality of the Ethereum client.